Cactusolo/CactusOasis/content/home/CV.md

 ### Service

-- Peer reviews for: _South African Journal of Botany_, _Evolutionary Bioinformatics_, _Journal of Systematics and Evolution_, _International Journal of Tropical Biology and Conservation_, and _Phytotaxa_
+- Peer reviews for: _South African Journal of Botany_, _Evolutionary Bioinformatics_, _Journal of Systematics and Evolution_, _International Journal of Tropical Biology and Conservation_, _Plant Physiology and Biochemistry_, and _Phytotaxa_
-- Certified Instructor of Software Carpentry (The Carpentries; taught classes of >100 students)
+- Certified Instructor of Software Carpentry (The Carpentries; taught classes of >400 students)
 - Board member of UF Carpentries Club (a workshop series to teach informatics skills)
 - Judge for Graduate Student Research Day at University of Florida
-- Judge for American Society of Plant Taxonomists
+- Judge Graduate Student Research Grant proposals for American Society of Plant Taxonomists
 - Educator Summer Science Institute Tree of Life for high school teacher
 - Volunteer Tree of Life Pop-Up Science
 - Member of Botanical Society of America